 AustriaRev.
 MyoE Doris Harder is an ordained Soto Zen priest.
-She practised for 6 years at San Francisco Zen Center where she completed her studies with the ceremony as a head monk- shuso.
+She practiced for 9 years at San Francisco Zen Center where she completed her studies with the ceremony as a head monk- shuso.
+Doris also lived at Felsentor, Switzerland and at the House of Silence-Puregg", Austria.
 Doris is living and working in Vienna, Austria.
 She is an active member of the ÖBR (Österreichische Buddhistische Religionsgesellschaft), the umbrella organization of Austrian Buddhists for which she organized a Buddhist Film Festival.
 She is teaching Zen, writing articles, and leading Zen retreats in Austria, Germany and Switzerland.
-Besides teaching Zen she is working as a director for the theatre
+Besides teaching Zen she is working as a director for the theater.

 Kurt Gakuro Krammer became interested in Buddhism in the 1960s and started Zen training and koan studies with Genro Osho and Joshu Sasaki Roshi in Austria and USA in 1986.
 After taking Bodhisattva vows in 1992, he founded Zendo Salzburg on his teacher’s advice.
 He taught students and teachers at Austrian Schools, worked as school-inspector for Buddhism, lecturer for Zen-Buddhism at the University of Vienna and gave lectures in Austria, Germany and Switzerland.
 For three years he served as Vice President of the European Buddhist Union.
 Over the last 20 years he has engaged in Intra-Buddhist as well as Interreligious Dialogue, be it at grassroots level or at international conferences.